Frieda-Josefine/AligNet-Human-Validation-Experiment/README.md

 <h2>📁 Repository Structure</h2>

 <pre><code>
-📁 analysis/      # Scripts and notebooks for data analysis and visualization 📁 docs/          # Project documentation and manuscript-related materials 📁 experiment/    # Full experiment implementation (HTML, JS, stimuli, setup) 📄 LICENSE        # License file (MIT)
+📁 experiment/    # Full experiment implementation (HTML, JS, stimuli, setup) 📁 results/       # a .csv file containing the behavioral results and a .README of the relevant variables for analysis 📁 analysis/      # Scripts and notebooks for data analysis and visualization 📁 docs/          # Project documentation and manuscript-related materials 📄 LICENSE        # License file (MIT)
 📄 README.md      # This file
 </code></pre>